-Florida has 418 certified midwives available for planned home births, including 347 Certified Professional Midwives (CPM) and 71 Certified Nurse-Midwives (CNM).
-Home Birth Partners connects families in Florida with the right midwife at no cost.
+Florida has 418 certified midwives available for planned home births, including 418 Certified Professional Midwives (CPM) and 0 Certified Nurse-Midwives (CNM).
+Browse Florida midwives directly and contact them by phone.

 Home Birth Midwives in Florida